Best Native Trees to Grow Near Shimoga | Plant Now

 What are the best native trees to grow near Shimoga?

-Why should I choose native trees for planting near Shimoga?
+Why should I plant native trees instead of exotic species near Shimoga?

-What is the best time to plant native trees in Shimoga?
+What is the best time to plant trees near Shimoga?

 1 of 5